Department of Labor Logo United States Department of Labor

 Important Qualities

 Communication skills.
-Medical equipment repairers must effectively communicate technical information by telephone, in writing, and in person when speaking to clients, supervisors, and co-workers.
+Medical equipment repairers must effectively communicate technical information verbally and in writing to clients and coworkers.

 Dexterity.
 Many tasks, such as connecting or attaching parts and using hand tools, require a steady hand and good hand-eye coordination.